PeteHaitch/phd_thesis/markdown/wgbs_analysis.md

 * BSMAP (SOAP, __CITE__)
 * __OTHERS__

-Each of these aligners can report the output in the standard `SAM` format (__CITE__), although each mapper does so in a slightly different way, which makes difficult the development of downstream analysis tools.
+Each of these aligners can report the output in the standard `SAM` format (__CITE__), although each mapper does so in a slightly different way, which it difficult to develop downstream analysis tools.

 ### PCR duplicates